GravityKit/GravityView/readme.txt

 * Fixed: Merge Tag dropdown list can be too wide when field names are long
 * Fixed: When sorting recent entries disappeared from the view.
 * Fixed: Zero values not appearing in Edit Entry
+* Fixed: Re-calculate fields where calculation is enabled after entry is updated

 __Developer Notes:__